My dad and I after a 90+ degree day of tennis on green clay

 My own three kids have all shown some interest in tennis.
 I have not pushed the sport on them.
 We on occasion do some 10 and Under Tennis hitting, but for the most part, they just love seeing me at matches and practice when I am coaching.
 It is a great feeling seeing them there too.
 Any or all of them might get into tennis further or they may simply be happy that I enjoy tennis.

 My oldest child has accompanied me on several occasions to get my press credentials at the Cincinnati Masters event.
 In 2013, she proudly told an early arriving European journalist that Venus Williams was her favorite player because “Venus is also a planet!”
-My middle child is non-verbal.
+My middle child is autistic and does not speak.
 Tennis has helped me to communicate with him.
 He will point to pictures of tennis players and make sure that I notice them as well.
 We then share some smiles.
 He also will grab me and bring me toward the TV if tennis is being shown.
 My youngest child will periodically show interest in 10 and Under Tennis but also asks me, “Can we learn pickle-ball because we’ll be beginners together?”

 People we care about love to do various things.
 It could be chess or volleyball or any number of other activities that help to draw a child and parent together.
-Tennis for me has helped me to spend a lot of great times with my father and with my own children.
+Tennis has helped me to spend a lot of great times with my father and with my own children.
 Whatever else tennis has given me in terms of fitness, fun, and at times frustration, these times with my family are the best gifts I have received from this great sport.